Guide to Appeals

 • Reasons you could not meet the deadline (provide evidence)

-• You can explain the exceptional circumstances that prevented you from submitting by the due date by including supporting documentation.
+• Explain the exceptional circumstances that prevented you from submitting by the due date by including supporting documentation.

 How do I submit an appeal?

-Refer to the Academic Appeals information for further details and the form.
+Refer to the Appeals information for further details and the form.

 Feedback and support with your appeal